variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 The current show at the Madison and Main Gallery is Bicycle Art Show.
 The show features work from guest artists Kelly Cook, Nancy Condit, Benjamin Wright, Sherise Talbott, Felisha Brower, Susan Todd, Suzette McIntyre.
 Aaron Best, Keith Clements and Steve Opp.
 First Friday will feature an artist demonstration from 5-8pm.
 In conjunction with the bicycle show, Ann Sherley will be painting something bicycle related.
 Hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
 For more details about the show, call the Madison & Main Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com.

-!!!
-INSERT IMAGES !!!

-### Margie's Cafe @ The Farmer's Pantry
+### Margie’s Cafe @ The Farmer’s Pantry

 931 16th Street

-Stop by for Margie's Caf&eacute; Alumni Art Show -- Since its opening more than two decades ago, many of Margie's baristas and friends have been among Greeley's most talented visual artists.
-Enjoy works spanning twenty years from artists who spent time behind and in front of the counter at Greeley's Coolest Coffee House!
+Stop by for Margie’s Caf&eacute; Alumni Art Show – Since its opening more than two decades ago, many of Margie’s baristas and friends have been among Greeley’s most talented visual artists.
+Enjoy works spanning twenty years from artists who spent time behind and in front of the counter at Greeley’s Coolest Coffee House!

 ### Showcase Art Center

 1335 8th Avenue

-Stop by for the First Friday Sip & Sculpt...Polar Bears, Penguins, and Popsicles…at the Showcase Art Center with Colette Pitcher from 6:30-8:30pm.
+Stop by for the First Friday Sip & Sculpt…Polar Bears, Penguins, and Popsicles…at the Showcase Art Center with Colette Pitcher from 6:30-8:30pm.
 All materials and treats included.
 Cost is $25 per person or $40 for tow.
 RSVP to 970-356-8593.

 ### Syntax Spirits Distillery

 625 3rd Street, Unit C

 No information provided

-!!!
-INSERT IMAGES !!!

 ### The Bean Plant Studio